Leoksu/DewChatGPT/README.md

         'frequency_penalty': 0.5,
     }
 ```
-- That's it, keep in mind that every engine model have different cost, choose the one that suits your needs
+- That's it, keep in mind that every engine models have different cost, choose the one that suits your needs.
 ---

 ## Custom text